WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

    LIBRARY_LINK_FUNCTION(GetMyNumber) {
       auto err = LLU::ErrorCode::NoError;
       try {
-         LLU::MArgumentManager mngr {Argc, Args, Res};
+         // create an instance of MArgumentManger for this function LLU::MArgumentManager mngr {Argc, Args, Res};

-         const A& myA = mngr.getManagedExpression(0, AStore);
+         // get a reference to the Managed Expression of type A, on which this function was called in the Wolfram Language const A& myA = mngr.getManagedExpression(0, AStore);

-         mngr.set(myA.getMyNumber());
+         // set the value of myA.getMyNumber() as the result of this library function mngr.set(myA.getMyNumber());

       } catch (const LLU::LibraryLinkError &e) {
          err = e.which();
       }